All Episodes

 Everybody laughs.

-I represent voting for your party's nominee, Governor?
+You're voting for your party's nominees, Governor?

 I am.

-I am I am proud of Hillary Clinton.
+I am proud of Hillary Clinton.

-I think she's been a very good secretary of state, a very good senator from the state of New York.
+I think she's been a very good Secretary of State, a very good Senator from the state of New York.

 The thing I like most about her is I believe that she is steady.